fraunhofer-iais/IAIS-Jupyter-Snippets-Extension/README.md

 * `Plotting` which provides some regularly used snippets for `matplotlib`, `bokeh` and the `pandas` interface
 * `Utils` which provides some snippets which do not fit into the former categories but are still helpful

-With the jupyter extension a set of base snippets are provided, for which we are mostly sure, that they do their job as described.
-To supercharge the snippets menu, you can add more menu items by adding the §$%& build parameter **TODO**.

 As described below, there's also the possibility to add your own snippets, either by copy-pasting them or by reading them from a `.py` file.

 # Configuration